waynelai614/jfmk-auth/README.md

 `docker-compose build` If any .Gemfile has changed, docker web image needs to be rebuilt with the following (TODO: make this more dynamic, seems to be a common problem in the docker/rails community).

+## Database

+Launch [pgAdmin](https://www.pgadmin.org/download/) and configure a connection to:
+`Host: 0.0.0.0`, `Port: 5432`, `User: jfmk_auth`, `Password: yourpassword`.
+See if you can find the dev & test databases, and the users table with seed users (Schemas > Public > Tables or use the SQL panel).

 ## Test

 `docker-compose exec test rails test` Run tests (also importantly sets Rails.env = 'test').

-`vnc://localhost:5900  password:secret` To interactive with and debug Selenium sessions, use VNC to connect to the Selenium service. []VNC Viewer](https://www.realvnc.com/download/viewer/) works well, and on OS X Screen Sharing app is built-in.
+`vnc://localhost:5900  password:secret` To interactive with and debug Selenium sessions, use VNC to connect to the Selenium service.
+[VNC Viewer](https://www.realvnc.com/download/viewer/) works well, and on OS X Screen Sharing app is built-in.

 `http://localhost:3001/` Visit the test app service.